Does Insurance Cover Breast Implants? A Guide

 The specifics always depend on your individual insurance plan and the nature of the issue.
 Common complications like severe capsular contracture, implant rupture, or infection are frequently seen as medical necessities that require treatment.
 However, it’s important to understand that even when insurance agrees to cover the corrective procedure, they may not pay for a new set of implants.
 Navigating this process requires clear documentation and communication, which is something our team is here to help you with.

-Treating Capsular Contracture
+Coverage for Capsular Contracture

 Capsular contracture occurs when the scar tissue that naturally forms around your implant tightens, sometimes causing the breast to feel hard or look distorted.
 Insurance providers typically classify this condition by severity, using a grading scale.
 Coverage is usually reserved for more advanced cases, specifically Grade 3, where the implant is firm and misshapen, and Grade 4, where it’s also painful.